NE Miata: Next-Gen Miata – What to Expect

 When is the expected NE Miata release date?

-We anticipate the NE Miata release date will arrive in 2026, with this next-generation MX-5 roadster debuting as either a 2026 or 2027 model.
+We anticipate the NE Miata release date will be announced in 2026, with this next-generation MX-5 roadster debuting as either a 2027 or 2028 model.
 Expect significant updates to the overall design and engine powering the upcoming fifth-generation Miata.
 Until then, the current ND Miata will live on with a minor refresh and updates.
 Subscribe to MazdaMotoring for NE Miata news.

 Will there be a Miata hybrid model?

 Until Mazda confirms or denies, we can only speculate that the upcoming Miata NE will offer a new gas-electric hybrid powertrain for the first time.
-This first-ever Miata hybrid model could also be supplemented by a pure gas engine model, continuing with a tuned version of the carmaker’s Skyactiv 2.0-liter engine like what’s found in the current ND Miata.
+This first-ever Miata hybrid model should also be supplemented by a pure gas engine model, continuing with a new Skyactiv-Z 2.0-liter engine, besting what’s found in the current ND Miata.

 Will the NE Miata have a manual transmission?

-Yes, the NE Miata will surely have a manual transmission option when it arrives in the coming years, likely sometime in 2026.
+Yes, the NE Miata will surely have a manual transmission option when it arrives in the coming years, likely sometime in 2027 or 2028.
 Whether the next-generation Miata NE continues on with a pure gas 2.0-liter four-cylinder engine, a new hybrid powertrain, or with both a gas and hybrid Miata option, we’re confident Mazda’s fifth-generation MX-5 roadster will offer both an automatic and manual gearbox.